 How to Use Cell Spanning in an HTML Table

-colspan for horizontal and
+colspan for horizontal spanning and

-Example of code:
+An Example with use of

 How to Add a Table Header, Body, & Footer in HTML Tables